oimtrust/paykoos/README.md

-# PAYKOOS - Solusi keuangan uang kos anda
+# PAYKOOS - Solusi keuangan kos anda
 Please use for learning materials or developed.
 But not for sale.
 When selling a variety of ways it will be penalized.

 ## Creator